Unit 3: Advanced Topics & Disease Prevention¶

 Key takeaway: This approach:

-- Maintains scope (educates without prescribing)
+- Maintains scope by educating without prescribing

-- Redirects to evidence-based fundamentals
+- Redirects attention to evidence-based fundamentals

 [CHONK: Navigating the Supplement Industry]

-Quality matters more than most people realize
+Quality matters more than most people realize¶

-The quality problem
+The quality problem¶

-• Independent testing finds that 14 to 50 percent of sports and weight-loss supplements contain undeclared or prohibited substances
+- Independent testing finds that 14 to 50 percent of sports and weight-loss supplements contain undeclared or prohibited substances

-• About 48 percent of domestic supplement facilities received citations for violations in FDA inspections (2023)
+- About 48 percent of domestic supplement facilities received citations for violations in FDA inspections (2023)

-• The most common violation?
+- The most common violation?
 Failing to even verify what's in the product

-• Heavy metals (lead, cadmium, arsenic, mercury) are commonly detectable across supplement categories
+- Heavy metals (lead, cadmium, arsenic, mercury) are commonly detectable across supplement categories

-And here's the kicker: the FDA historically inspected only about 10 percent of supplement facilities annually.
-After the pandemic?
-That dropped to around 4 percent.
+And here’s the kicker: the FDA historically inspected only about 10 percent of supplement facilities annually.
+After the pandemic, that dropped to around 4 percent.

-Third-party testing: What the certifications mean
+Third-party testing: What the certifications mean¶

 Because regulation is limited, independent third-party testing programs have emerged to fill the gap (think of them as extra sets of independent eyes on the manufacturing process).
 These programs audit manufacturers and test products for quality, purity, and accuracy.